-Figure 1: Current regional risk for liver fluke in Autumn 2018.
-Remember it is important to take local conditions into consideration when evaluating on farm risk.
+Figure 2: Regional risk for liver fluke in autumn 2018.
+It is important to remember this forecast is a guide, and local conditions should be considered when evaluating on-farm disease risk.

 Advised actions include: